German Green party candidate Annalena Baerbock under fire | DW | 07.07.2021

 Baerbock rejected the notion of copyright infringement and plagiarism allegations, pointing out that she was "very aware of using facts from open sources."
 "No one writes a book alone," she said.

-The Green party reaction has been more and more thin-skinned.
+The Greens' reaction has been more and more thin-skinned.
 The party is speaking of libel and slander and says it is considering taking matters to court.

 Even Baerbock's political opponents have now entered the fray, calling out the attacks on Baerbock.
 In an interview with the national paper Süddeutsche Zeitung on Wednesday, Interior Minister Horst Seehofer from the conservative CSU said he saw no indication of wrongdoing and called the allegations exaggerated.
 "This is not a thesis, there is no obligation to quote every source," he said.
 "It is not uncommon for passages in books to resemble parts of newspaper articles," he noted.

-A touchy subject in German politics, wherea number of German Cabinet ministers have resigned over recent years following allegations of plagiarism in their doctoral theses.
+A touchy subject in German politics, where a number of Cabinet ministers have resigned over recent years following reports of plagiarism in their doctoral theses.

 Rolf Pohl, is a sociologist and psychologist who specializes in gender studies.
 In the attacks on Baerbock he sees "recurring references to her looks, her family life," he told DW.